Taylormade is well-recognized for its high-quality line of golf clubs and accessories.

 The React Core is low spin, high speed through the air so they fly farther with less effort.

 These specialized TaylorMade Distance+ Golf Balls are engineered for speed with what they call ReactSpeed Core.

-This feature gives the ball greater momentum and when combined with the medium compression rating of 77 and 342 dimples gives you more distance without having to spend the extra $$ for a more premium version such as the Tour Response or V3 balls, both from TaylorMade.
+This feature gives the ball greater momentum and when combined with the medium compression rating and 342 dimples gives you more distance without having to spend the extra $$ for a more premium version such as the Tour Response or V3 balls, both from TaylorMade.